 The Brittany is a dog without physical exaggerations but care will need to be taken to make sure that his ears are clean.
 Longish, hairy ears are prone to pick up seeds and other debris.
 Soreness and infection can occur if care is not taken.

-- Hip dysplasia (abnormality of the hip joint causing pain and disability) breed mean score 14.9 (ideally parents should be lower)
+- Hip dysplasia: breed 5 year mean score 15.2 (ideally parents should be lower)

 DNA Tests Available

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)